carlst99/DbgCensus/docs/docs/rest/index.md

 }
 ```

+:::warning
-:warning: An important distinction to notice when defining queries is that filtering a property is split into two methods.
+An important distinction to notice when defining queries is that filtering a property is split into two methods.
 If you'd like to filter a property by a singular value, use the `Where` method:

 ```csharp
 query.Where("property", SearchModifier.LessThan, "value")